Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Experimental Setup

 \subsection{Constructing the Algorithm Portfolio}

 For meaningfully addressing the algorithm selection task, the choice of the underlying algorithm portfolio is crucial.
-Ideally, the considered set should be as small and as complimentary as possible and should include state-of-the art optimizers.
+Ideally, the considered set should be as small and as complementary as possible and should include state-of-the art optimizers.
 For this purpose, we ranked the solvers per considered BBOB problem based on ERT performance.
 We then constructed four solver sets (one per dimension), each of them containing the solvers that ranked within the ``Top~3'' of at least one of the 24 functions of the respective dimension.
-Based on these four solver sets -- consisting of between 37 and 41 solvers each -- a portfolio of 12 solvers was constructed by only considering optimizers that belonged to \textit{each} of the four sets.
+Based on these four solver sets -- i.e., one per considered problem dimension, and each of them consisting of 37 to 41 solvers -- a portfolio of 12 solvers was constructed by only considering optimizers that belonged to \textit{each} of the four sets.

 The 12 optimization algorithms from the found portfolio can be grouped into four categories and are summarized below.